Space Resources

 • Specify potential publications and presentations that may arise from the work.

-The student and the advisor must convene a meeting of the full Dissertation Committee in which the student will provide an oral summary of the written Proposal in a 30-45-minute presentation.
+The student and the advisor must convene a 2-hour meeting of the full Dissertation Committee in which the student will provide an oral summary of the written Proposal in a 30-45-minute presentation followed by questions from the Committee.
 This Proposal gives the Committee an early chance to discuss the research topic, help the student more clearly define the work to be accomplished, and identify the salient aspects of the proposed research.
 The Research Proposal presentation may be held the semester after successfully passing the Qualifying Exam, but preferably no later than one year after the Exam.
 The Research Proposal must be completed before admission to PhD candidacy.
+After passing the Research Proposal, it is highly recommended that the student and advisor keep the Committee informed of the student’s work progress.

 • Have a Thesis Committee appointment form on file in the Graduate Office,

-• Complete all prerequisite and core curriculum course requirements,
+• Complete all prerequisite and curriculum course requirements,

 • Demonstrate adequate preparation for, and satisfactory ability to conduct doctoral research,